 Talking of Barcelona, there are signs that they might be heading back in the right direction under Quique Setién, but they are best described as functional at present, rather than the free-flowing side they would like to be.

 Their best performance since the restart was a 4-1 demolition of Villareal, but that result is an outlier.
 Three draw and three one-goal victories from nine games since return from a lockdown are not the Barcelona we have come to expect.

-All the data tells us that they are still dominating possession in games but so much of their play has been sterile.
 Much of that has been down to the indifferent form of Antoine Griezmann and the fact that Luis Suarez doesn’t look the livewire we once knew.

 That said, Barca have Lionel Messi, who is still capable of winning any match on his own, and the Catalans ought to have enough to see off Napoli in the second leg.

 However, it’s not so easy to see Barca’s arch-rivals Real Madrid, who are 2-1 down against Manchester City, progressing.

 Madrid are closing in on just their third La Liga title in ten years, the foundation of which is their strong defensive unit, marshalled superbly by Sergio Ramos.